4tegs/radicale_on_synology_docker/README.md

 * Having Administrator Account access for DSM.
 * A registered Domain which forwards (e.g. via DynDNS) to your Router/Server (Synology DS) and/or a Subdomain with according CNAME entry.
 * On your Synology Docker is installed and running.
-* SSH can be enabled and you know how to operate on command line with rrot access.
+* SSH can be enabled and you know how to operate on command line with root access.

 ## Setting up the development area